RobbieHember/fcgadgets/README.md

 * Apply the information gained from experiments and monitoring programs to support complex policy decisions in natural resource management

 ## FEATURES
-* Simulate forest sector GHG balance at point locations, over forest openings, or hypothetical stands
+* Simulate forest sector GHG balance at point locations, over forest openings, or for hypothetical stands
-* Calculate the GHG benefit (i.e., GHG emission reductions) that result from land use and management decisions
+* Calculate the GHG benefit (i.e., GHG emission reductions) that results from land use and management decisions
-* Map carbon stocks over continuous regular grids
+* Map carbon stocks over continuous, high-resolution grids

 ## CBRUNNER
 The **fcgadgets.cbrunner** subpackage is a computer simulation model that estimates the greenhouse gas (GHG) balance of the forest sector, including forest ecosystems and wood products.
 The annual net flux of GHGs between the forest sector and the atmosphere is estimated by simulating several biophysical processes each year, including the biomass dynamics of trees, the decay and physical transformation of dead organic matter, the impact of natural disturbances, harvest removals, silvicultural treatments, and nutrient applications.
 ![image info](./images/fcgadgets_annual_processes.png)

 The model achieves this with a set of plug-and-play functions fund in **cbrun_annproc.py**:
 ### Biomass_FromTIPSYorTASS:
 * Simulates tree biomass dynamics on an annual basis based on inputs of net biomass growth from the [TASS/TIPSY growth and yield software application](https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling).
 * Default settings assume inputs generated with BatchTIPSY.exe, but this can be overridden to input tables generated with TASS
 * Total stemwood growth is frequently zero for as much as 25 years during early stand development.
 This leads to underestimation of early biomass production when using allometric relationships between stemwood and other biomass pools.
 To avoid this, initial inputs of stemwood growth for the first 30 years of stand development are replaced with exponential increase in total stemwood biomass from 0 to the prediction at age 30.
 The exponential coefficient is solved such that net growth over the 30-year period will match that originally predicted by the GY model.
 ### Biomass_FromSawtooth:
 * Simulates biomass dynamics of individual trees (Hember et al., 2019; Hember and Kurz, 2018)
 * Distance-independent representation of resource competition